The rise of sports holidays has been a constant trend for more than a decade.

 It’s perfect for sport-addicted children to improve their skills while parents can take a break and relax or enjoy their hobbies.

 Hanging out in a boat is a fun way to spend a holiday.
-But if you want to take things to the ultimate test, the Clipper Round the World Race is the biggest opportunity for those with no previous experience is needed.
+But if you want to take things to the ultimate test, the Clipper Round the World Race is the most significant opportunity for those with no previous experience is needed.

 There has been a massive growth in indoor climbing walls to help introduce newcomers to the joy of ascending a vertical wall or rock face.